datasittersclub/site/site/dsc23.md

 [Screenshot of Anthropic pricing table](_static/images/dsc23_anthropicpricing.jpg)

-## Concluding Thoughts
+## Concluding Thoughts from John

 Working with Large Language Models in 2025 has three main tracks.
 One is to use the existing consumer-facing products: ChatGPT or Claude.
 These can produce better results by far than a year ago, but require a lot of computational literacies in order to translate the code back into production.
 Another is to use built-in AI in development environments: this includes Gemini in Google Colab (a way to generate notebooks without writing code) or even GitHub Copilot built into VS Code with either a free or educational subscription.
 The final track is what I’ve shown in both of the above projects -- using machine learning and LLMs locally, but using a combination of applications and in-development support to get there.
 Ultimately, these smaller models will become more and more capable over time and can be used for a variety of tasks and projects.
 While GPT-5’s release hasn’t been widely acclaimed as a major advancement in raw capabilities, it is a refinement over the previous approach of a set of models with varying capabilities that relied on the users expertise to select the appropriate model.
 I saw firsthand the value of selecting a model through the story analysis project, as the combination of context limits, processing limits and just time were all factors, and the dropping price of remote APIs make those options attractive when it makes sense.

 Stay close to the data, start small, ask for verification when interacting with LLMs, and keep an eye on projects that you can adapt or build on.

 ## What's Your Take?